Environmental Voices Academy

 Who can apply?

-EVA is open to all high school Juniors and Seniors attending public schools within Ventura County.
+EVA is open to all high school sophomores, juniors, and seniors attending public schools within Ventura County.

 Is EVA competitive?

-Yes, please fill out the application in its entirety.
-Applicants will be selected based on the the strength of their answers to the questions contained in the application.
+Yes.
+Applicants will be selected based on the strength of their answers to the questions contained in the application.

 What does it cost?

-EVA is free to all participants, thanks to a grants from the California Air Resources Board and the McCune Foundation.
+EVA is free to all participants.
+The cost is covered thanks to grants from the California Air Resources Board and the McCune Foundation.